-In addition to meeting the requirements for admission to the university with classified graduate standing and the credential requirements as applicable, the student must satisfy the requirement for the master's degree described in Part Two of the Bulletin of the Graduate Division.
+In addition to meeting the requirements for admission to the university with classified graduate standing and the credential requirements as applicable, the student must satisfy the requirement for the master's degree described in Part Two of the Graduate Bulletin.
 In addition, the student must meet the requirements specified for one of the concentrations in education (described below).
-Courses common to all concentrations are Education 690, and Plan A, which requires Education 799A, or Plan B (see specific concentrations for required courses).
+Courses common to all concentrations are Education 690, and Plan A, which requires Education 799A, or Plan B, in which two options are available, Education 791A-791B-791C or Education 795A-795B.
 All candidates for the Master of Arts degree in education must pass a comprehensive examination.